 Psychological and Social Support

 Support groups and one-on-one counseling sessions with a psycho-oncologist, a healthcare provider trained to address the psychological needs of people with cancer, are available at Perlmutter Cancer Center.
+Our pancreatic cancer group provides ongoing support to our patients and their caregivers through weekly meetings and discussions.

 Psychological support can often help you cope with any depression or anxiety you might experience during treatment.
 Social workers are also available to address any financial matters that may arise during your treatment.